libussa/beets-originquery-ng/README.md

         ...
         use_origin_on_conflict: yes          # Use origin data on conflicts (default: no)
         preserve_media_with_catalognum: yes # Preserve media field when catalognum present (default: no)
+        remove_conflicting_albumartist: yes # Remove albumartist field when it conflicts with origin.yaml artist (default: no)

 The patterns used will depend on your origin file type as outlined below.